lijingcheng/FMDBHelper/README.md

 @property (nonatomic, assign) NSInteger age;
 @property (nonatomic, copy) NSString *birthday;
 @property (nonatomic, strong) Dept *dept;
+@property (nonatomic, copy) NSArray<Dog *> *dogs;

 @end

 //User.m
 @implementation User

-//if the property name and the JSON keys is not the same key, you need to overwrite this method.
+// if the property name and the JSON keys is not the same key, you need to overwrite this method.
 - (NSDictionary *)mapping
 {
     return @{@"username": @"name"};
 }

-//if the property type is a custom class, you need to overwrite this method.
+// if the property type is a custom class, you need to overwrite this method.
 - (NSDictionary *)objectPropertys
 {
     return @{@"dept": [Dept class]};
 }

+// if the property type is a NSArray<...>, you need to overwrite this method.
+- (NSDictionary *)genericForArray
+{
+    return @{@"dogs": [Dog class]};
+}

-//if the model class name and the table name is different, you need to overwrite this method
+// if the model class name and the table name is different, you need to overwrite this method
 + (NSString *)tableName
 {
     return @"sys_user";